Takayama, Japan, Travel Photo Mondays

 The tofu maker is enthusiastic about sharing his specially made tofu products and you can try all of his favorites!

 Takayama has a spring and autumn festival that is one of the most popular and gorgeous Japanese festivals to attend.
 Many parades occur with specially made floats crafted from the various artisans of community and there are many ceremonies and events that happen during this timeframe along with the very popular “Yatai” or street vendors that line the entire length of the riverside of the old town.
-My next post will feature the fall harvest festival and the wonderful types of street food to try at this event.

 Where to stay in Takayama